aegerton/tanglong/content/contact.md

 His extensive knowledge of the region stretches back to 1998 when he first moved to Hong Kong to establish a new Asian underwriting operation for Centre Solutions - Zurich Group’s finite risk and structured finance subsidiary.
 In 2003, Tony became President, Asia-Pacific for Lloyd’s, a post he held for five years, with regional responsibility for the franchise’s development strategy.
 He oversaw the dramatic expansion of Lloyd’s Asia from two to 15 syndicates (annual premium US$140million - MAS Insurance Statistics 2007), an achievement recognised by the Singapore British Chamber of Commerce in 2007 with the Award for Financial & Professional Services.

 Tony has a Master’s Degree in Economics from Cambridge University, holds a MBA from the London Business School and is an Associate of the Chartered Insurance Institute.
 A Director and Shareholder of several SMEs in the region, he is also a Certified Executive Coach.
 He has been appointed to the Labuan IBFC's Panel of International Specialists since 2015.
+A passionate advocate of open source software, Tony is proficient in the [R programming language and environment for statistical computing and graphics](https://www.r-project.org).

 # Address
 ## TANG LONG CONSULTING